Emergency Medicine Electives and Selectives

 - Upon acceptance, complete all necessary requirements as directed by Visiting Student Affairs

-Overview: This elective is an intensive clinical experience meant to introduce medical students to a diverse population of acutely ill and injured infants, children and adolescents and consists of shifts in the Pediatric Emergency Department.
-The medical student will do the patient’s chart review, history taking and physical examination.
-From this information the medical student will develop a differential diagnosis, plan the diagnostic evaluation and design the acute management of the patient.
-The medical student will then observe and/or participate in the medical care and procedures that make up the patient’s management plan.
+Overview: This elective is an intensive clinical experience meant to introduce Medical Students to a diverse population of acutely ill and injured infants, children, and adolescents and consists of shifts in the Pediatric Emergency Department.
+The Medical Student will do the patient’s chart review, history taking, and physical examination.
+From this information the Medical Student will develop a differential diagnosis, plan the diagnostic evaluation, and design the acute management of the patient.
+The Medical Student will then observe and/or participate in the medical care and procedures that make up the patient’s management plan.
 Emphasis will be placed on age-appropriate exam techniques and treatment modalities for acutely ill and injured children.

 The student will become progressively proficient and knowledgeable in the following:

-1. Interpreting vital signs with respect to age-specific norms
+- Interpreting vital signs with respect to age-specific norms

-2. Taking focused histories from children, adolescents, and family members
+- Taking focused histories from children, adolescents, and family members

-3. Prioritizing differential diagnoses based on the history, physical examination, baseline laboratory results, imaging studies and knowledge of classic pediatric illnesses and injuries
+- Prioritizing differential diagnoses based on the history, physical examination, baseline laboratory results, imaging studies and knowledge of classic pediatric illnesses and injuries

-4. Listing the indications for use of laboratory and radiographic studies in pediatric patients
+- Listing the indications for use of laboratory and radiographic studies in pediatric patients

-5. Accurately evaluating trauma in young patients
+- Accurately evaluating trauma in young patients

-6. Demonstrating age-appropriate exam techniques
+- Demonstrating age-appropriate exam techniques

-7. Participating in common pediatric procedures
+- Participating in common pediatric procedures

-8. Demonstrating improved presentation skills
+- Demonstrating improved presentation skills

 Pre-Hospital Medicine/EMS (MED 901C-2)

-Attendance: Students may not take time off on the start date but must attend check-in and system orientation with Visiting Student Affairs.
+Attendance: Students may not take time off on the start date and must attend check-in and system orientation with Visiting Student Affairs.
 Students will contact designated EM representative at least 2 weeks prior to arrival to schedule EM orientation and arrange work schedule.
 Students may not take off any scheduled workdays.
 See the attendance policy for other details.

 Duration: 2 weeks, starting any Monday and ending Friday